Clinical Nurse II - Med Surg-PCU 300 (0.9 FTE, Nights)

 The Clinical Nurse is responsible for performing the nursing process (assessment, planning, implementation and evaluation) and delivering safe therapeutic nursing care in consultation/collaboration with interdisciplinary members of the patient care team.
 Demonstrates the knowledge and skills necessary to provide care appropriate to the ages of patients served on the assigned unit(s).
 Possesses the ability to assess and interpret appropriate data relative to age and to provide nursing care as needed as described in the unit’s policies and procedures: demonstrates knowledge of the principles of growth and development through the life span; and possess an understanding of the range of treatments needed by patients.

 PCU 300 is a 26-bed pediatric acute care medical-surgical unit with a primary focus on Solid Organ Transplant.
 It is the primary unit for pre and post kidney/ liver and small bowel transplants as well as Peritoneal Dialysis.
 The unit collaborates with many disciplines including Nephrology, Gastroenterology, Rheumatology, General surgery and surgical subspecialties including but not limited to Urology, Plastics, and ENT.

 Schedule: 72 bi-weekly hours, 12-Hour, Day and Night shifts, includes every other weekend commitment.

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-Experience: Minimum of 1 or more years of acute care experience and some Pediatric Solid Organ Transplant experience preferred.
+Experience: Minimum 1 years Pediatric acute care experience and some Pediatric Solid Organ Transplant experience preferred.

 Equal Opportunity Employer